 Damian Rieke is a physician and researcher at the Charité Comprehensive Cancer Center and the Department for Hematology, Oncology and Tumor Immunology at Charité - University Medicine Berlin in Berlin, Germany.
 His main areas of interest include the development of targeted therapy strategies and the targeted use of immune therapeutics as well as their application in clinic.

-Dr. Spencer is an Assistant Professor of Medicine and Medical Director of the McDonnell Genome Institute CAP/CLIA Sequencing Lab at Washington University School of Medicine.
+Dr. Spencer is an Associate Professor of Medicine and Medical Director of the McDonnell Genome Institute CAP/CLIA Sequencing Lab at Washington University School of Medicine.
 He holds board certifications in Clinical Pathology and Molecular Genetic Pathology.
 His clinical focus is on the design, validation and interpretation of clinical sequencing assays, and has contributed to the application of NGS to predict outcomes in acute myeloid leukemia.
 His research lab studies the genetics and epigenetics of myeloid malignancies, and how mutations in these cancers alter epigenetic gene regulation and contribute to cancer development.

 Nick Spies is a staff analyst at the McDonnell Genome Institute and an MD student at Washington University School of Medicine.
 He has made substantial contributions to the development of genome analysis tools and resources at the Genome Institute including the Drug-Gene Interaction Database.
 He is a founding member of the CIViC team, helping to define the CIViC knowledge model, and a leading content curator and a feature development consultant.